 A couple years ago, I went to the Creating Options Together™ conference, curious about how ethnicity was having an effect on inner city ministries.
 In the shadow of Trayvon Martin’s death and George Zimmerman’s acquittal, the racial tension of today was just beginning.

 Two weeks later, Michael Brown was shot in Ferguson, Missouri and riots broke out.
-During the two years since then, the news and social media have reflected the growing tension due to confrontations between African American men and police, often ending in a dead citizen.
+During the two years since then, the news has reflected the growing tension due to confrontations between African American men and police, often ending in a dead citizen.

 Yet as I heard all the reports of violence from across the country, I continued to think about what I learned at the conference.
 Because even though the leaders didn’t know what the future would hold, they highlighted a biblical response to ethnicity and justice.
 A biblical response to engage, to not stay silent.